 They need a lot of love to stay healthy, so give them plenty of pets and treats.

-23. Pyrenees Pit – The Pit Bull and Great Pyrenees mix
+23. Pit Bull & Great Pyrenees mix (AKA Pyrenees Pit)

 The Pyrenees Pit looks interesting.
 They’re tall and have a pushed-in snout like the Pit Bull, but aren’t as furry as their Great Pyrenees parent, making their grooming schedule less frequent.